“Let not your heart be troubled!” (John 14:1)

 - Understand your tools and equipment: i.e., Washing Machine, Clothes Dryer, Dishwasher, Kitchen Sink, In-sink Garbage Disposal, Vacuum Cleaner, mops, brooms, brushes, toilet/sink plunger, rags, cleaning chemicals, and the lawnmower, etc.

 “Behold, mine house is a house of order, saith the Lord God, and not a house of confusion.”
 (D&C 132:8)

-Going forward, I feel it would be good to periodically and prayerfully ask ourselves this question: “How am I (and my family) doing in making our home a “Holy Place?”
-And then consider this question: “What can, or should I be doing to retain that sacred feeling in my home and with my family?”
+Going forward, I feel it would be good to periodically and prayerfully ask ourselves two question: 1) “How am I (and my family) doing in making our home a “Holy Place?”
+And then consider this question: 2) “What can I, or should I, be doing to retain that sacred feeling in my home and with my family?”

 When you receive answers to those two questions, make a note to yourself to help you remember, and then obey the promptings.